-"The goal of the orangutan project in Borneo is to teach the orangutans essential skills so that when they reach the appropriate age in a few years’ time, they can return to their natural environment to live freely and independently.”
+"The goal of the orangutan project in Borneo is to teach the orangutans essential skills so that, once they reach the adolescence in a few years’ time, they can return to their natural environment to live freely and independently.”

 A school for these endangered species

-The rehabilitation program for orangutan orphans is run by a team of 19 ‘foster mothers’, 3 vets and 2 primatologists.
+The rehabilitation program for orangutan orphans is carried out by a team of ‘foster mothers’, vets, and biologists.
 The rehabilitation process is aligned with the natural development of orangutans and includes a science-based curriculum.
 Most confiscated orangutans are orphans younger than five years.
 As babies, these orangutans are too young to live independently.
 They need human foster mothers to care for and teach them before they can provide for themselves in the wild.
-Depending on age, mental state and already acquired knowledge, the orangutan orphans begin their education in the FOREST SCHOOL at different levels: Kindergarten, Forest School, or the Orangutan Academy.
-It is important that each orangutan completes the level appropriate to their individual condition and competence, before proceeding to the next stage.
+Depending on age, psychological condition and previously acquired knowledge, the orangutan orphans begin their education in the forest school at different levels: Kindergarten, Forest School, or the Jungle Academy.
+Learning opportunities and maternal care are geared towards each individual orphan’s the level.